A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Mixed finite element discretisation the rotating shallow water equations

 The resulting nonlinear problem \eqref{eq::sw_ss}, \eqref{eq::var_derivs_disc} and \eqref{eq::q_linear_in_time} or \eqref{eq::q_const_in_time} is then solved using a Newton method with a constant in time approximate Jacobian \cite{Bauer18,Wimmer20}, which at each nonlinear iteration $k$ is solved for the updates $\delta\boldsymbol{u}_h^k = \boldsymbol{u}_h^{k+1} - \boldsymbol{u}_h^k$, $\delta h_h^k = h_h^{k+1} - h_h^k$ as

-where $H$ is the mean fluid depth.
+where $H$ is the mean fluid depth and $k$ is the estimate of the solution at time level $n+1$ at the current Newton iteration.

 Note that this constant Jacobian omits nonlinear terms due to variations in the potential vorticity, mass flux and Bernoulli potential.
 Since the vorticity field varies only slowly with time compared to the gravity waves, and we consider only weakly hyperbolic flow regimes for which variations in $h_h$ are small with respect to $H$, this is sufficient to achieve numerical convergence.
-The residuals at iteration $k$ are given as:
+The residuals at iteration $k$ are given via \eqref{eq::sw_ss} as: